Kaser2023/DB-Library-Management-System/README.md

 # I've approximately solve 45 questions by myself

+# You can upload the CSV's files to your DBMS for the 3-three tables.

 # The solutions for  all 50 these questions on the file [[ lmsQuery.sql  ]]
  You may solve them before see the soltuions -> it's your choice :)